 But most of my months here were spent in Paracas – a coastal town one (1) hour away from Lima where I spent four (4) months!
 In Paracas, I worked in a bar in a hostel.
-Some people skip this town but this is my favourite place in Peru!
+Some people skip this town but this is my favorite place in Peru!
 In here, I was able to make long-lasting friendships and up to now, I am still in touch with these people.
 We even went to Israel to attend one of our friends’ wedding!

 Peru is where most of my formative years were spent and I will always choose to go back no matter what.

 Peru is a big country so it is very important to allot at least 1-2 weeks of traveling.
 More is even better!
 Most people’s Peru travel goal is to hike the Machu Picchu (I did it thrice) but there is so much more to Peru than the Machu Picchu!
 From beaches to mountains, depending on the type of traveler that you are, Peru is a good place for backpacking.

 In the next parts of this post, I will also talk about the culture of the Peruvians but what I can say now is be ready to be loved!
 Like most Latin American countries, Peru is very friendly.
 You will receive a lot of hugs and kisses even from strangers!